Guidelines for Disability Documentation

 Students requesting academic accommodations must provide appropriate documentation of their disability in accordance with the guidelines listed below.
 Accommodations are determined on a case-by-case basis in accordance with the Americans with Disabilities Act and the Rehabilitation Act.

-Students who are unsure whether their documentation is sufficient, or are not sure how Disability Resources can address concerns, are encouraged to discuss with Amy Bibbens, the Associate Dean for Academic Resources and Student Success.
-The Associate Dean can help to determine what documentation may be useful based on the situation and or request(s) and can connect students with resources in the community.
+Students who are unsure whether their documentation is sufficient, or are not sure how the Office of Accessible Education can address concerns, are encouraged to discuss with Dennis Kamakana, the Coordinator for Student Accessibility Services.
+The Office of Accessible Education can help to determine what documentation may be useful based on the situation and or request(s) and can connect students with resources in the community.

 The credentials of the evaluator(s)

 Documentation must be provided by an appropriate, licensed (or otherwise properly credentialed) professional who has undergone comprehensive training in their specific field, has relevant experience, and has no personal relationship with the individual being evaluated.